brahimEmo/surrealdb-js/README.md

 });
 ```

-To invalidate the current authentication token, use:
+To invalidate the current authentication, use:

 ```typescript
 db.invalidate();